-An interconnected framework of parks and squares are all joined together by a network of tree-lined streets in a hierarchy of street types, defined by use and size.
+An interconnected framework of parks and squares are all joined together by a network of tree-lined igure 6-1 Eisenhower Avenue as the Spine of the New Street Network streets in a hierarchy of street types, defined by use and size.
 This street network provides the flexibility of movement for pedestrians and automobiles alike while defining locations for new development within the plan.